hkrishna31/Get-CleanDataProject/README.md

 10) features - contains data read from features.txt

-11) mstd - contains list of values whihc represent the position of text containg "mean" or "std" in the features data frame
+11) mstd - contains list of values which represent the position of text containing "mean" or "std" in the features data frame

 12) activities - contains data read from activity_labels.txt

-13) tdata1 - Merged data frame which contains subject(volounteers),activities tracked for subjects(Y) and measurments of those
+13) tdata1 - Merged data frame which contains subject (volunteers),activities tracked for subjects(Y) and measurements of those actvivities(X).
-	     actvivities(X).

 14) tdata2 - Melted tdata1,where measure are arranged as a variable column (name & value pair).

-15) tdata3 - Dataframe conatining avergae of mean and standard deviation measures per Subject (volunteer) and Activity.
+15) tdata3 - Data frame containing average of mean and standard deviation measures per Subject (volunteer) and Activity.